 I used a small size 18/8 cookie scoop and packed it level to make balls about one inch in size.
 A number 18 cookie scoop holds about one tablespoon.
 I used my hands to firmly roll them into well-packed balls, then rolled each ball in a small dish of powdered sugar.
 You could also use finely chopped coconut for a pretty finish.

 Please don't get too fussy about having each boozy amaretto ball precisely the same size.
-They do not need to be baked, so there is no worry about uneven baking, and each one is a nice little one of two-bite size, and unless it bothers you, a little variance is A-OK.
+They do not need to be baked, so there is no worry about uneven baking, and each one is a nice little one or two-bite size, and unless it bothers you, a little variance is A-OK.
 That being said, precision has never been and will never be my gift.

 You can also freeze amaretto booze balls for up to three months, and they are ready to eat within a short time after taking them out of the freezer.